prometeo-cloud/docs/architecture/ocp_idam.md

 8. OCP uses the [OpenIDIdentityProvider](https://docs.openshift.com/container-platform/3.9/install_config/configuring_authentication.html#OpenID) to query the OpenID server and check the user name and password provided are correct.

+9. The OpenID server check credentials, in the LDAP server.

-9. OCP allocates access rights to the user based on the information stored in the role bindings.
+10. OCP allocates access rights to the user based on the information stored in the role bindings.